Personal relationships of Michael Jackson: Sexual abuse allegations

-1993 child sexual abuse allegations
+1993 sexual abuse allegations

 In 1993, Jackson was accused of child sexual abuse by Evan Chandler, on behalf of his then-13-year-old child, Jordan.
 To the father's disapproval, his son had become friends with the musician in May 1992.
 Allegedly under the influence of a controversial sedative administered by Evan, a dentist, Jordan said that Jackson had touched his penis.
 Evan was tape-recorded threatening to damage Jackson's music career and engaged him in unsuccessful negotiations to resolve the issue with a financial settlement.
-Jordan then told a psychiatrist and later police that he and Jackson had engaged in acts of kissing, masturbation and oral sex.Jackson settled a civil suit out of court with the Chandler family and their legal team in January 1994.
+Jordan then told a psychiatrist and later police that he and Jackson had engaged in acts of kissing, masturbation and oral sex.

+Jackson settled a civil suit out of court with the Chandler family and their legal team in January 1994.
 After Jordan refused to testify in the criminal proceedings, the State closed its criminal investigation, citing lack of evidence, and Jackson was not charged with a crime.
 A few months after Jackson's death in 2009, Evan committed suicide.

-2003 child sexual abuse allegations
+2003 sexual abuse allegations

 Further accusations of child sexual abuse were made in 2003, by 13-year-old Gavin Arvizo.
 The allegations came after Jackson and the boy appeared in the documentary Living with Michael Jackson, in which the entertainer stated that he shared his bed with children in a non-sexual fashion.
 The singer was subsequently indicted on four counts of molesting a minor, four counts of intoxicating a minor, one count of abduction, and one count of conspiring to hold the boy and his family captive at Neverland Ranch.

 During the five-month trial, Jackson faced allegations of child molestation and assertions that he had attempted to abduct the Arvizo family in a hot air balloon.
 He denied all the charges, and family members proclaimed that he was the victim of an extortion attempt.
 One friend, Firpo Carr, expressed amazement at the allegations leveled against the singer, who at the time was living at Neverland Ranch.
 "I'm surprised they haven't accused him of bestiality because he also has a zoo there.
 I mean, it gets ridiculous after a while."
 On June 13, 2005, the jury found Jackson not guilty on all charges.